UnivaCorporation/urb-k8s/README.md

 ## Start `minikube`

-_Requires Virtualbox or another supported minikube backend to be installed_
+_Requires Virtualbox or another supported minikube backend to be installed_. _By default minikube virtual machine is configured for 2Gb of memory, which is not enough to run Spark examples, it is recommended to set it at least to 4Gb_.

 `minikube start`